BattletechModders/TisButAScratch/README.md

 ```
 Gear that sets `NullifiesInjuryEffects` to True will prevent injuries from causing maluses in combat (and necessarily precludes taking bleeding injuries, although regular injuries will still be sustained).

+### <b>Pain Shunt</b>:
+Pilots with a specific tag will ignore injuries from overheating, component/ammo explosions, or neural feedback from DNI/EI cockpits.

 ### <b>Increased Injury Heal Time</b>:
 Injuries take longer to heal, defined in the settings below.